 Local disks and data that is stored on the local disks are retained, but the local disks become unavailable.

-After cloud disks or local disks become unavailable, they cannot properly process read/write requests.
+After cloud disks or local disks become unavailable, the disks cannot process read/write requests as expected.
 This affects the operation of the instances to which the disks are attached.
-For example, the read/write performance of applications may significantly degrade, an extended period of time may be required to perform specific operations, or instances may be unexpectedly shut down or cannot restart if the instances use specific operating systems.
+For example, the read/write performance of applications may significantly decline, an extended period of time may be required to complete specific operations, or instances that run specific operating system versions may unexpectedly shut down or fail to restart.

 Cloud disks are released and data that is stored on the cloud disks cannot be recovered.Note